-‘A team that believes in the vision and works tirelessly to achieve it’ is an answer that gets an A+.
+A team that believes in the vision and works tirelessly to achieve it is an answer that gets an A+.
 Unfortunately, it is slightly more complicated than that.
 When we break down what makes a great team, the two things that are extremely significant while building the perfect startup team are:

 It is what makes your crew WANT to row in the same direction and a willingness to work with others to make it happen.
-In order to make that happen, you have to convince each and every person in your team and make them believe in your vision.
+In order to achieve this, you have to convince each and every person in your team and make them believe in your vision.
 Your vision must ultimately result in making your customer’s life better.
 Every team member must individually feel responsible for that.
 Only then will they give their heart, soul, and maybe even throw in an arm and a leg to see your vision come true.

 The Hiring Process

 However, cooperation is slightly more important than talent in the beginning stages.
 A team with a tight bond is more likely to achieve success than one in a constant state of the cold war.
 Never settle.
 If your vision excites them as much as it excites you, hire them!
 An important thing to remember when interviewing a candidate is to see if they will stay with you at least until the startup is solid.
-A good way to ensure that is to have a transparent contract binding them for a stipulated time.
+A good way to ensure that is to have a transparent contract, binding them for a stipulated time.

 That being said, recruit as if you were recruiting for a business and not a startup.
 That way you don’t have to hunt for a new core team when your startup turns into a full-fledged business.
 Beware of bad hires.
 A bad hire in a corporation results in a loss of time and money.
 A bad hire in a startup is a recipe for failure.

-What Must Your Team Be Made Up of ?
+What Must Your Team Be Made up Of?

 After the hassle of recruiting is over, we have a team.
 Let’s dissect the team.
 An ideal team is balanced.
 If there’s a risk-taker, then there must a speed breaker.
 The startup team structure should be made up of – a brainiac, a hard worker, a financial expert, a crisis solver, and a leader.
-These traits are not mutually exclusive and are a generalized set of traits any startup needs.
+These traits are not mutually exclusive and are a generalized set of traits that any startup needs.
 Your team needs at least one person for each trait.

 Even if things don’t go well, inform them.
 Don’t get too caught up in work though.
 Take time out to enjoy yourselves occasionally.
 It shouldn’t be all work and no play.
 Also, continuously monitor and evaluate your team to find and remove inefficiencies.